 Finding the Best Places to Retire Since 2006!

-In Idaho's scenic panhandle, 60 miles south of British Columbia, the rugged but hip town of Sandpoint (population 7,400) is an outdoor recreation Paradise that has been "discovered."
+In Idaho's scenic panhandle, 60 miles south of British Columbia, rugged, trendy Sandpoint (population 8,000) is an outdoor recreation hub that has been "discovered."
 It has won national accolades for its natural beauty and is noted as one of the country's top outdoor towns.
 Rand McNally has called it the most beautiful small town in America.

 It is easy to understand why since Sandpoint sits along the northern shore of Lake Pend Oreille (Pon-da-ray), a sparkling, 43-mile long body of water that is surrounded by blue-hued mountains.
 Boaters, hikers, fishermen, students (North Idaho College has a small campus here) and snow skiers (Schweitzer Mountain Ski Resort is nearby) all seem to love it here.
 The town is also popular with retirees in search of laid back Western living, simply breathtaking scenery and a cool climate.

 The cost of living is 9% above the national average, and the median home price is $550,000, reflecting a 10% increase from a year ago.
 Housing stock includes chalets, bungalows, Craftsmans, cabins and others.

-Sandpoint has gained somewhat of a resort atmosphere.
+Sandpoint has somewhat of a resort atmosphere.
 The attractive downtown has restaurants, shops, coffee houses, real estate offices, pedestrians and pubs (Big Sky Moose Drool Brown Ale is a favorite beverage).
 The brick buildings date from the 19th-century and are in good shape.

 And while the great outdoors beckon at every corner, Sandpoint also has a touch of culture.
 Each August local studios open to the public during the Artist Studio Tour.
 For music lovers, the annual Festival at Sandpoint brings a variety of acts to town for 10 days of great tunes and good food.
 Theatrical performances take place at the Panida Theater, a beautifully renovated 1927 Spanish Mission-style building.